Tixierae/safety_clash_detection_paper/README.md

 # safety_clash_detection_paper
-supplementary material
+supplementary material for the paper `Safety Clash Detection: Identifying Safety Incompatibilities among Fundamental Attributes using Data Mining` (Tixier, Hallowell, Rajagopalan, Bowman), Automation in Construction, in review.

-to cite the theses:
+To cite the theses:

 Desvignes, Matthieu.
 Requisite empirical risk data for integration of safety with advanced technologies and intelligent systems.
 Master Thesis.
 UNIVERSITY OF COLORADO AT BOULDER, 2014.